WHAT YOU NEED TO KNOW

 - If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two weeks after receiving the award notification.

 All financial aid awards are based on your enrollment status as of the Financial Aid Census date.
 No adjustments can be made due to a change in enrolled units that occurs after that date.
 Students who withdraw from all units are subject to repayment of federal and state financial aid funds

-Work-study earnings are based on the time sheets submitted by your supervisor and paychecks are issued monthly by the college Payroll Office.
+Work-study earnings are based on the time sheets submitted by your supervisor and paychecks are issued monthly by the College Payroll Office.
 Contact the Job Placement Office for further information.

-BOG refund checks are mailed to you by the Tuition Office if you paid your fees prior to receiving a BOG and are due a refund.
+BOG refund checks are mailed to you by the Tuition Office if you paid your enrollment fees prior to receiving a BOG and are due a refund.

-Scholarship checks are disbursed from Scholarship Office after they have been received from the funding agency and your eligibility has been verified by the Scholarship or Financial Aid Office.
+Scholarship checks are disbursed from the Scholarship Office after they have been received from the funding agency and your eligibility has been verified by the Scholarship or Financial Aid Office.

 3. HOW MANY UNITS DO I NEED TO ENROLL IN TO BE ELIGIBLE?